 AIR TIGHT BINS – These bins fit well on most shelving units, look nice and come in different sizes so you can get just the right amount of space for what you need for each category.
 The major advantage is they are air tight, which is perfect for garages.
 The only negative to these bins is the higher price point and there are 6 latches on each one, which makes it tedious to open and close.
 Store things in them that you don’t need to access frequently.

 PERFECT FIT BINS – These storage bins are at a lower price point and fit perfectly 3 across on a typical 48″ wide storage shelf (that is harder to find than you would think!).
 They are at a great price point and look good too!

 SOLID BINS – If you don’t want clear bins, we love the look of all white or black bins from The Container Store.

-For more every-day items that you need access to, we LOVE a multipurpose bin.
+For more every-day items that you need access to frequently, we LOVE a multipurpose bin.
 They come in clear and smoke, both of which look great in a garage!
-Same thing applies when it comes to sizing.
-Get different widths to fit each category of item and you’ll maximize the space on each shelf.
+The same thing applies when it comes to sizing.
+Get different widths to fit each category of item and to maximize the space on each shelf.

 Chancellor bins are a nice compliment to both the clear or smoke versions of the multipurpose bins.
 You can see in the example below how we used them in a recent garage project.

 On top of shelving units, where you should store things you don’t want little hands getting a hold of (like chemicals and pesticides), try a lazy susan.
 The garage may seem like an odd spot for these kitchen staples, but they are handy for keeping everything you need accessible.